neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Invention for Destruction.md

 ---

 # Invention for Destruction (1958)

-An evil millionaire named Artigas plans to use a super-explosive device to conquer the world from his headquarters inside an enormous volcano.
+​​An evil millionaire named Artigas plans to use a super-explosive device to conquer the world from his headquarters inside an enormous volcano.

+**7.5** on [object Object]